gitmichaelqiu/Discord-Spoiler-Generator/README.md

 ## How Does It work?

-By add "||" at the beginning and the end of words.
+By adding "||" at the beginning and the end of words.